teresathompson/Avalon.BarBStyle.Colors/README.md

 ## Description

 Introducing the Barbie Color Theme: the chicest, sassiest, and most fabulous color theme in the digital universe.
-Inspired by the iconic Barbie doll, this theme is the ultimate way to infuse your apps, websites, or projects with a heavy dose of pink power, and a sprinkle of glitter (virtual glitter, of course).
+Inspired by the iconic Barbie doll, this theme is the ultimate way to infuse your apps with a heavy dose of pink power, and a sprinkle of glitter (virtual glitter, of course).

 ## Installation